aalyman42/readme-generator/README.md

 ## Installation

-clone the repository into a directory
+clone the repository into a local directory

 ## Usage